TJ Ashford: Casting and creation

 On July 23, 2012, Tequan Richmond, known for his role as Drew on the sitcom Everybody Hates Chris, announced that he had joined the cast of General Hospital and would film his first scenes on July 24.
 Richmond's casting was officially later officially confirmed by the network.
 Meyer last appeared in the role on August 1, and Richmond made his debut on August 16, 2012.

 Richmond had initially taken the recurring role until he started production on the syndicated sitcom Mr. Box Office.
 However, in November 2012, Richmond was listed as a contract cast member.
 Richmond confirmed this during an interview in September 2013.
 After months of limited screen time, in April 2016, Richmond announced that he was no longer under contract with the series and had been filming other projects.
 He confirmed that future appearances would depend on his availability.

 In October 2018, it was reported that Richmond would join the television adaptation of the 1992 film Boomerang, making his status with the show unclear.
 However, one month later, it was reported that Richmond has left the show and the role of TJ would be recast with Tajh Bellow.
 Richmond last appeared on October 19, 2018, while Bellow made his debut on November 20, 2018.
 In February 2022, Bellow began appearing as a regular cast member.
+In February 2025, it was revealed Bellow had been demoted back to recurring status, following his removal from the serial's end credits.

 The original casting call for the role of TJ described the character as urban, rebellious, and an "appealing kid who masks it with a huge chip on his shoulder."
 When the role was recast, the casting call described TJ as charming and charismatic as well as "a tad cocky."
 TJ is drawn to trouble "but has a soft and sensitive side."
 Tequan Richmond implied that TJ's naïve nature adds to his charm.
 "He's definitely blind to certain things", the actor explained.
 Like most teenagers, TJ thinks he knows everything he needs to know.